A Country Doctor (short story): Plot

 The doctor is almost instantly transported to his sick patient's house.
-It is, he says, "as if the farm yard of my invalid opens up immediately in front of my courtyard gate".
+It is, he says, "as if the gate to my own yard opened directly onto the yard of my ill patient".
 After being ushered into the house by a family whose explications he does not comprehend, the doctor is quietly implored by the patient to let him die.
 Initially, the doctor deems the patient completely healthy and feels annoyed that his patients keep calling him at night for no reason, but, after he notices the boy's sister holding a bloody towel, he reexamines the boy and discovers a large, deep wound on his right side that is full of worms.
 The family and assembled guests are pleased to see the doctor at work.
 The horses, meanwhile, having somehow freed themselves of their straps, have opened the windows and are neighing frantically.

 The doctor's thoughts keep returning to the fate of his maid, for which he blames himself.
 In accordance with a simple tune being sung by a school choir that has assembled outside the house, the family undresses the doctor and places him in bed alongside the patient.
 When the family leaves the room, the doctor assures his skeptical bed mate that the wound is not that bad, gathers his belongings, and jumps out a window and onto one of the horses.
-He expects to get home so soon that he does not even bother to get redressed, but the horses do not move as quickly as they did on the outgoing journey.
+He expects to get home so soon that he does not even bother to get dressed, but the horses do not move as quickly as they did on the outgoing journey.
 The doctor, disgraced, finds himself and the horses "crawl[ing] slowly through the wasteland of snow like old men".
 He feels betrayed by his patients and his community, and the story concludes with the line "A false ring of the night bell, once answered — it can never be made right."

-Thin, without fever, not cold, not warm, with empty eyes, without a shirt, the young man under the stuffed quilt heaves himself up, hangs around my throat and whispers in my ear, "Doctor, let me die."
+Skinny, not feverish, neither cold nor warm, blank-eyed, shirtless, the boy raises himself under the featherbed, puts his arms around my neck, and whispers in my ear, "Doctor, let me die."